 Every business today is in the process of using digital technologies to meet changing market requirements.
 Digital transformation is business transformation.
 Customers are becoming digitally literate and have come to expect the convenience and speed of digital, whether they are shopping online or questioning billing irregularities.
 Almost half of the world population today has access to the internet and is contributing to global economy.
 Mobile, Cloud, and IoT are the top three digital technologies that create value for business and organizations have started adopting relevant use-cases.

 Advancement of business processes requires implementation of Zero Trust principles to provide secure and seamless access to systems from anywhere, anytime and with any device.
-Zero Trust for Digital Transformation has been gaining ground as a concept in itself.
+Zero Trust Security in Digital Transformation has been gaining ground as a concept in itself.
 That said, the key business drivers that are achieved by Zero Trust Network Access are:

 1. Service availability